javierbarbero/BenchmarkingEconomicEfficiency.jl/docs/src/profit/profitrddf.md

 where the efficiency score $\beta _{RDDF\left( EM\left( G \right),{{F}_{J}},{{{\hat{F}}}_{J}} \right)}^{*}$ for technically inefficient firms is obtained by solving the $DDF$ program with the associated directional vectors.

-**Benchmarking Economic Efficiency** with *Julia* offers the possibility of decomposing profit inefficiency based on the $RDDF$ considering as original $EM(G)$ measure the [enhanced Russell graph measure](https://javierbarbero.github.io/DataEnvelopmentAnalysis.jl/stable/technical/enhancedrussell/).
+**BenchmarkingEconomicEfficiency.jl** offers the possibility of decomposing profit inefficiency based on the $RDDF$ considering as original $EM(G)$ measure the [enhanced Russell graph measure](https://javierbarbero.github.io/DataEnvelopmentAnalysis.jl/stable/technical/enhancedrussell/).

 **Reference**